dart-lang/language/accepted/future-releases/extension-types/feature-specification.md

 the same method from the same extension type with the same representation object twice, and still get different behavior, because the extension type had different actual type arguments.
-Hence, we can not consider two extension type method tear-offs equal just because they have the same receiver.
-Optimizations whereby separately torn-off methods are represented by the same object are allowed, as long as they behave as specified, so there is no guarantee that two torn-off methods are unequal, unless they must behave differently.*
+Hence, we can not consider two extension type method tear-offs of the same method equal just because they have the same receiver.
+Optimizations whereby separately torn-off methods are represented by the same object are allowed, as long as they behave as specified.
+So there is no guarantee that two torn-off methods are unequal, unless they must behave differently.*

 The closurization is subject to generic function instantiation in the case where `args` is omitted and `typeArgs` provided, using the same semantics